dominik-code/gomonitor/README.md

 The config file must be named "monitoring_config.json" and be readable in the same directory as the binary file.
 For a full example of a valid-like config file see ```monitoring_config.example.json```

-Note: indention is not relevant, but keys/values are case-sensitive (must be a valid UTF-8 json file)
+Note: indentation is not relevant, but keys/values are case-sensitive (must be a valid UTF-8 json file)

 ## Available monitoring types/protocols + examples
 ### Types: